Table of contents

 Perfection in Asana is reached only when effort ceases, instilling infinite poise and allowing the finite vehicle, the body, to merge in the seer.

 It’s not also that we should avoid effort in asana practice.
 Patanjali does not talk only about shaithilya (relaxation or effortless) – he says: prayatna shaithilya – effort and non-effort, and this is very interesting: How can effort and non-effort co-exist?
-How does effort turns into effortless?
-How can we balance effort and letting-go in our practice?
+How does effort turn into effortless?
+How can we balance effort and letting go in our practice?

 “Prayatna means effort and saithilya means laxity… For me it coveys effortless effort.
 When the effortful effort fades out, effortless effort sets in… Asthira and asukha end only when effortful effort transforms into effortless effort… prayatna shaithilya has to terminate in ananta samapatti.
 Ananta is the soul.
 Samapatti is the transformation in which chitta gets transformed to its original form.
 This sutra is proof enough to know that asana is not limited to the physical level and it should not be looked at on the physical level only.”